Key Takeaways

 The statute reflects Oklahoma's public policy favoring employee mobility and economic freedom.
 The principle is that people should be able to work where they want, and employers shouldn't be able to restrict competition by locking up their workforce.

 Other states take different approaches.
 Some enforce "reasonable" non-competes limited by time, geography, and scope.
 Some have exceptions for specific industries or salary thresholds.
-Oklahoma just prohibits them, with narrow exceptions.
+A few states, most notably California and now Colorado (with limitations), have joined Oklahoma in broadly prohibiting non-competes.
+But Oklahoma was among the first to take this position, and its courts have decades of case law reinforcing the statute's blanket prohibition.

 What Doesn't Work